elizaOS/otc-agent/README.md

 All tests use **real on-chain transactions** - no mocks or simulations.

-## 🎯 Test Results - **100% PASSING** ✅
+## 🎯 Test Results & Security Review - **COMPREHENSIVE** ✅

-All test suites verified and passing with real on-chain transactions:
+All critical test suites verified with real on-chain transactions.
+**7 security & abuse prevention tests added** to ensure system integrity.

 ### ✅ Complete Flow E2E Tests - **ALL PASSING** (5/5)